top of page

 Advanced genomic editing approaches in developing humanized mice

-The optimization of HIS mouse models requires different genetic modifications, including the knockout, knock-in, and transgenic overexpression of specific genes.
-However, the germ line potency of embryonic stem cells (ESCs) derived from NOG/NSG mice is not favorable to direct genetic editing.
+The optimization of HIS (Human Immune System) mouse models requires diverse genetic modifications, including gene knockout, knock-in, and transgenic overexpression of specific genes.
+However, the germline potency of embryonic stem cells (ESCs) derived from NOG/NSG mice is not well-suited for direct genetic editing, posing a significant challenge.

-The most popular current approach to generating transgenic or knock-in NSG/NOG mice entails the creation of transgenic or knock-in mice for each human gene of interest one at a time on the C57BL/6 background, followed by backcrossing onto the NSG/NOG background for at least ten generations, which is an extremely expensive, laborious, and time consuming process.
+Currently, the most widely used approach involves creating transgenic or knock-in mice for each human gene of interest on the C57BL/6 background, followed by backcrossing onto the NSG/NOG background for at least ten generations.
+This process is extremely expensive, labor-intensive, and time-consuming, limiting its practicality for large-scale applications.

-The in vivo injection of recombinant proteins, the hydrodynamic injection of plasmid DNA, and the use of adeno-associated viruses represent promising alternative approaches to HIS mouse model optimization.
-These gene delivery strategies, however, result in transient, systemic, and generally supra-physiological protein expression and can therefore potentially yield artifactual effects.
-For longer term humanization experiments, the use transgenic mice with consistent cytokine expression is thus often preferred over transient expression models.
+Alternative strategies, such as the in vivo injection of recombinant proteins and hydrodynamic injection of plasmid DNA, offer promising avenues for HIS mouse model optimization.
+However, these gene delivery methods often result in transient, systemic, and supra-physiological protein expression, which can introduce artifactual effects.
+For long-term humanization studies, transgenic mice with stable and consistent cytokine expression are generally preferred over transient expression models.

-Since 2019, Genomab Biotech has been dedicated to developing the next generation of HIS mouse models using a sophisticated DNA Microinjection Technique, with a particular focus on the NOD/SCID genetic background.
-To date, we have been able to disrupt murine genes via a CRISPR/Cas9-based knockout approach, achieve the humanization of mouse genes via a CRISPR/Cas9-based knock-in approach, and overexpress human genes by advanced pronuclear microinjection.
+Since 2019, Genomab Biotech has been at the forefront of developing the next generation of HIS mouse models using a sophisticated DNA Microinjection Technique, focusing on the NOD/SCID genetic background.
+To date, we have successfully achieved murine gene disruption via CRISPR/Cas9-based knockout, humanization of mouse genes via CRISPR/Cas9-based knock-in, and overexpression of human genes through advanced pronuclear microinjection.
+These advancements represent significant progress toward creating more robust and physiologically relevant HIS mouse models.

 Genomic editing approaches in developing humanized mice